 Before The Festival: If you have questions about our Access Program or requests for accommodation email firstname.lastname@example.org before June 3, 2016.

-At The Festival: Stop by the NEW ADA Access Info Booth, just inside the East Entrance.
-This is where you check out an access wristband for permission to use the raised viewing platforms, recharge wheelchairs and scooters, find the ASL interpreting schedule, Braille and Large Print program guides, learn where to meet for assistance with exiting, get assistance and information about the Access Program, and fill out a feedback form.
+At The Festival: Stop by the ADA Access Info Booth, just inside the East Entrance.
+This is where you check out an access wristband for permission to use the raised viewing platforms, recharge wheelchairs and scooters, find the ASL interpreting schedule (if a request has been made in advance), Braille and Large Print program guides, learn where to meet for assistance with exiting, get assistance and information about the Access Program, and fill out a feedback form.